Surveyor 3: Soil mechanics surface sampler

-Apollo 12 and the possibility of interplanetary contamination
+Apollo 12 visit and possible camera contamination

 Charles Conrad Jr., Apollo 12 Commander, stands next to Surveyor 3.
 In the background is the Apollo 12 Lunar Module, Intrepid.
 Alan L. Bean, the Lunar Module pilot of Apollo 12 captured the image.

 The Surveyor 3 landing site was later selected also as the landing target for the Lunar Module of the Apollo 12 crewed lunar mission in 1969.
 Several components of the Surveyor 3 lander were collected and returned to the Earth for study of the long-term exposure effects of the harsh lunar environment on human-made objects and materials.
 Although space probes have returned to Earth in the decades since Apollo 12, this remains the only occasion on which humans have visited a probe that had been sent off-world.

+Camera contamination

 It is widely claimed that a common type of bacterium, Streptococcus mitis, accidentally contaminated the Surveyor's camera prior to launch, and that the bacteria survived dormant in the harsh lunar environment for two and a half years, supposedly then to be detected when Apollo 12 brought the Surveyor's camera back to the Earth.
 This claim has been cited by some as providing credence to the idea of interplanetary panspermia, but more importantly, it led NASA to adopt strict abiotic procedures for space probes to prevent contamination of the planet Mars and other astronomical bodies that are suspected of having conditions possibly suitable for life.
 Most dramatically, the Galileo space probe was deliberately destroyed at the end of its mission by crashing it into Jupiter, to avoid the possibility of contaminating the Jovian moon Europa with bacteria from Earth.
 The Cassini probe also impacted Saturn at the end of its mission in 2017.

 However, independent investigators have challenged the claim of surviving bacteria on Surveyor 3 on the Moon.
 There is a possibility the contamination was caused by using a non-airtight container, or when the samples were being taken in the clean room after Apollo 12.